 Last but not least, I want to thank the readers.
 Thank you for your kind comments and enthusiasm.
 Thank you for your critical eye.
 At the end of the day, the reader is why the writer exists.

 What lies ahead?
 The Carnival will continue but in a different form.
 Starting in January 2014, the monthly posts will contain literary news, calls for submissions, mini author interviews, and more.
 I would still like it to be a collaborative effort and I’ll give details soon on how you can participate.
 So stay tuned!

 If you are on Twitter, use the hashtag #blogcarn to tweet your blog posts and books and I will retweet your links.
 You can help as well: Retweet any tweets you see with the hashtag #blogcarn or even search for it, as well.
 Let’s continue to support each other’s writing.
 You can follow Third Sunday Blog Carnival on Twitter @thirdsundaybc.
 So far, this has been going well, so let’s keep it going and build momentum.

-This month’s blog carnival is brought to you by 17 bloggers: 6 in the Poetry category, 3 in the Fiction category, and 8 in the Writing Life category.
+This post is brought to you by 14 bloggers: 6 in the Poetry category, 1 in the Fiction category, and 7 in the Writing Life category.

-I love it when bloggers tell me that they have formed bonds with fellow blog carnival contributors or that they have found a new favorite writer here.
-That is what this is all about!
-So keep supporting each other’s creativity by leaving comments for the authors at their blogs.
-Other ways to help are to follow their blogs, Google+ their posts, and share their links on Facebook, Twitter, StumbleUpon, and other social networking sites.
+If you like the posts, please leave comments for the authors on their blogs.
+Other ways to help are to follow our blogs, Google+ our posts, and share our links on Facebook, Twitter, StumbleUpon, and other social networking sites.
 If you know of someone who would enjoy the blog carnival either as a reader or a contributor, please pass this post along.